cine, Lessons Learned

 Lately I was also inspired by Barrett Kaufman’s video to screw around with lens distortion simulation effects and I added some chromatic edge distortion to the mix using the Chromatic Aberration Removal FX and the Prism Blur FX.
 If you want to tinker with this yourself, below is how I set up the nodes in a compound clip.
 There are probably many better ways to do this, to wire the nodes up correctly and also to achieve more optically correct chromatic distortions – I’m not claiming that I know what I’m doing here – so be warned doing this may severely break things and/or ruin your day.
 Tweak to taste:

-Caveat Emptor: This wiring may break stuff
+Caveat Emptor: This wiring may break stuff.

 One Little Trick

-One intervention heuristic I’ve started applying when I’ve dug myself too far into a hole on a grade / look is to go back and first make another version of the clip and timeline nodes, then dial everything back 50% to create a new starting point to finesse from.
-More often than not, the look(s) that result is more pleasing to me (also after sleeping on it).
+One intervention heuristic I’ve started applying when I’ve dug myself too far into the hole on a grade / look is to go back and first make another version of the clip and timeline nodes, then dial everything going into the look and any effects back 50% to create a new starting point to finesse from.
+More often than not, the feelz that result is more pleasing to me (also when after sleeping on it and comparing later).

 Maybe you too know that special place where the mind starts to go “Wow – this is my best work yet – I’ll just keep adding even more shit and it’ll be perfect!” – and then you take your eyes off the grade for a couple of seconds to watch something else – then returning to the exact same “perfect” look, recoiling with a viceral “yikes – wtf is this crap?!”.